Making Centers a Part of Your Literacy Routine

 This outline will guide you in which activities from the lesson to work through each day of the week in your small groups.
 Each block is designed to be 20-25 minutes in length depending on the stamina of your group.

-It is important to make sure you create engaging, hands-on centers that students can enjoy independently (or grab ours…if you’re too busy for this, hint hint wink wink).
+It is important to make sure you create engaging, hands-on centers that students can enjoy independently.
 Ideally, all of your students will be aligned in the syllable type and phonogram for the week, so you can create centers around that target.
 (You aren’t having to pull a variety of skills, phonograms, rules, and other activities to meet all of the different targets of your different groups!)

 Suggestions for Centers: